antoniogonzalezx/AGXTrips/README.md

 # AGXTrips

-A bus trip management app built as part of the SEAT:CODE iOS Technical Challenge.

 ## About

-This app displays a list of bus trips fetched from a [given API](https://sandbox-giravolta-static.s3.eu-west-1.amazonaws.com/tech-test/trips.json).
+This app displays a list of bus trips fetched from an [API](https://sandbox-giravolta-static.s3.eu-west-1.amazonaws.com/tech-test/trips.json).
 Users can select any trip to visualize its route on a map, view stop details, and submit issue reports through a contact form.
 The project follows Clean Architecture principles and uses SwiftUI with the modern **@Observable** macro.

 ## Screenshots